No one cares, Earth.Nebula

 - The Bus Came Back: While that apparently was what he was doing this whole time, he's being brought back into the main plot since Black Hole has started talking to him.

-- "The Reason You Suck" Speech: Mars delivers one to Earth when she tries to find out more about him, with him accusing her of not really caring about what he's like, and that she's just trying to satisfy her own curiosity.
+- "The Reason You Suck" Speech: Mars delivers one to Earth when she tries to find out more about him, with him accusing her of not really caring about what he's like, and that she's just trying to befriend people to satisfy her own curiosity.
 Earth doesn't really have a reply to that.

 - Second Episode Introduction: The first comic introduces Earth, Mars, Uranus and Jupiter, while the second one introduces Mercury, Venus, Saturn and Neptune (plus Sun and Pluto).